CIS-SoftwareDesign-S21/pro-stonks-only-go-up/README.md

 * relevance

 1. Stock market enthusiast, blue-collar worker looking to make some more money and learn about investing, wants to familiarize himself with trading strategies for financial purposes

+Rita, age 24, is a supervisor at her local Walmart in Bucks County.
+After graduating high school, she didn't go to college, and was instead eager to start climbing up the retail ladder.
+After having a rough time moving out of her parents house to live alone as soon as she turned 18, financial stability and independence became the primary concern in her life.
+She finally makes enough money to pay her own bills but has been growing increasingly anxious about her future and long-term financial growth.

+For this reason, Rita has been wanting to start investing her income for a while now, but she doesn't know how to start.
+She's been following the stock market for a while and wants to keep learning more about investment and trading strategies - she wants to be as prepared as possible before she starts to stake her own money.
+She is looking for software tools to help keep her updated on potential investments since she is busy working full-time.
+Rita doesn't have any technical experience when it comes to computers outside of her day to day use, but she is literate enough to use a web app.
+She might benefit greatly from our products paper-trading feature and its intuitive interface.

 2. Data science/machine learning enthusiast, college student in related major, interested in the open-source project for educational/financial purposes

   John, age 23, is a junior at Temple University majoring Computer Science with a Data Science Minor.
 He was working as a waiter at a local pizzeria to earn some money to help   pay for his tuition but lost his job due to the pandemic.
 John has been eyeing the stock market for some time now and realized it was a reasonable time to start investing due    to the economic impact caused by Covid-19.